 Another rainy week lies ahead, but luckily there are some great events on deck to reverse your soggy, soggy doldrums.
 So many, in fact, that you might have trouble deciding how to spend your precious free time.
-We’re here with a new roundup of picks to help you fill out your schedule, from a queer hip-hop dance party with Ash Leon, Spekulate the Philosopher, and DoNormaal Past Event Like List to a night out with comedian Hasan Minhaj Past Event Like List , and from an evening with Pulitzer- and National Book Award-winning author Louise Erdrich Past Event Like List to The Stranger's new mini-documentary festival SCOOP Past Event Like List .
+We’re here with a new roundup of picks to help you fill out your schedule, from a queer hip-hop dance party with Ash Leon, Spekulate the Philosopher, and DoNormaal Past Event List to a night out with comedian Hasan Minhaj Past Event List , and from an evening with Pulitzer- and National Book Award-winning author Louise Erdrich Past Event List to The Stranger's new mini-documentary festival SCOOP Past Event List .
 Read about those and more below.

 Jump to: Monday | Tuesday | Wednesday | Thursday | Friday | Saturday | Sunday